Primo Brands: Acquisitions

 In October 2000, Concord Beverages, with its Vintage brand seltzer water, was acquired from Honickman Group.
 In July 2010, Cott announced its acquisition of Cliffstar Corporation, a US supplier of store-supplied and made juice beverages.

 Beginning in 2014, Cott expanded via acquisitions predominantly in the bottled water industry and exited the carbonated beverages business.
 In May 2014, Cott completed the acquisition of Aimia Foods (Holdings) Limited, a privately held producer and distributor of hot chocolate, coffee and powdered beverages, hot and cold cereal products located in Merseyside, United Kingdom.
 In December 2014, Cott completed the acquisition of DSS Group, Inc. a bottled water and coffee direct-to-consumer home and office delivery services provider in the United States.
 The aggregate consideration was approximately $1.25 billion.

 In January 2016, Cott completed the acquisition of Aquaterra, a Canadian bottled water and coffee delivery services provider, for approximately C$62 million.
-Eight months later, Cott acquired Eden Springs, a European water and coffee deliverer, for approximately €470 million, and premium coffee roaster S&D Coffee and Tea, for approximately $355 million.
+Eight months later, Cott acquired Eden Springs, a Euro-Israeli water and coffee deliverer, for approximately €470 million, and premium coffee roaster S&D Coffee and Tea, for approximately $355 million.

 On January 30, 2018, Cott sold its carbonated soft drinks and juice bottling businesses to Refresco for US$1.25 billion.
 The transaction included the Cott business units in North America, the UK and Mexico.
 That October, Cott announced the acquisition of Mountain Valley Spring Company from Great Range Capital for $78.5 million The next February, Cott announced the sale of its soft drink concentrate production facility and RCI International division to Refresco for US$.25 billion.

 In January 2020, Cott sold S&D Coffee and Tea to Westrock Coffee Company, LLC for US$405 million.

 On March 2, 2020, Cott completed its purchase of Primo Water Corporation for US$775 million.
 As part of the purchase agreement, Cott rebranded as Primo Water Corporation and changed its ticker symbols to NYSE:PRMW and TSX:PRMW.

 In July 2022, Primo Water Corporation acquired Georgia-based Highland Mountain Water for an undisclosed sum.

+On November 4, 2024, Primo Water announced the merging with BlueTriton Brands (Nestlé Waters' North America subsidiary).
+The new company is now known as Primo Brands Corporation with the merger expected for closing on the 8th of the same month.